Please ensure Javascript is enabled for purposes of website accessibility

 Where can you see this item or find out more?

-This poster is not currently on public display but a similar poster is on display alongside Wilson’s pipe in Main Gallery Two.
+This poster is not currently on public display but a similar poster is on display alongside Wilson’s pipe in Gallery Two.

 Denis Healey MP’s doodle of Leader of the Conservative Party Edward Heath (May 1970) and Michael Foot's coat (1981)